API Overview

 and display_name

-of each endpoint.
+of each endpoint or collection.

-7. Request Rate Limiting
+6. Request Rate Limiting

 This service will send an error if too many requests are being received.